Lecture: Programming Language

 Note on AI

 Let's take a quick moment to discuss AI.
-It has some benefits: it can eliminate drudgery, it can give you ideas, and it has entered the lexicon of modern society.
+It has some benefits: it can eliminate drudgery, it can give you ideas, it has entered the lexicon of modern society, and it is disrupting a world that probably needed disrupting.
 Knowing something about it is like knowing about Minecraft and Beyoncé.
 You can participate in more conversations.
 However, it also has costs.
 Not just the environmental ones, but also the opportunity ones.
 You are in school to develop yourself, not produce right answers.
-The exercises we complete in this class are designed for you to learn, and you will lose that opportunity if you head to an AI agent to get an answer.
-I view challenges like my children.
-I had them because I want to raise them.
-I don't hand them off to some “expert”.
+The activities in this class are designed for you to learn, and it's very easy to lose that opportunity by using AI in the wrong way.
+I think AI can help you learn if you use it in the following manner:

 The exams we complete in this course will be completed in-class through the LockDown browser.
 In the past I allowed folks to use any browser and IDE but not AI.
 They used AI anyway, and they ruined it for everyone else.